xdrpp/stc/cmd/stc/stc.1.md

 the web-based Stellar XDR viewer at
 <https://www.stellar.org/laboratory/#xdr-viewer>.
 You can also sign
-XDR transactions with `stellar-core`, using "`stellar-core sign-transaction --base64 --netid "Public Global Stellar Network ;
+XDR transactions with `stellar-core`, using "`stellar-core sign-transaction --base64 --netid 'Public Global Stellar Network ;
-September 2015" FILE`".
+September 2015' FILE`".

 ## Edit mode

 Edit mode is selected whenever stc is invoked with the `-edit` flag.
-In this mode, whether the transaction is originally in base64 binary or text, it is output in text format to a temporary file, and your editor is repeatedly invoked to edit the file.
+In this mode, whether the transaction is originally in base64 binary or text, it is output in text format to a temporary file and your editor is repeatedly invoked to edit the file.
 In this way, you can change union discriminant values or array sizes, quit the editor, and automatically re-enter the editor with any new fields appropriately